jvansch1/ycharts-wiki/Offboarding.md

 * https://app.getsentry.com/
 * https://ycharts.pagerduty.com

+On AWS
+* Delete their IAM role from the main YCharts account
+* Delete their IAM role from the YCharts data account

 On YCharts.com
 * Delete their @ycharts.com account.
 * If it exists, remove "is_staff" access to the user's personal accounts on ycharts.com